Subagents and Orchestration

 - Subagent completes its task and returns results

-- Control returns to main Claude Code
+- Control returns to the main session / primary agent

 Think of it like this: You send a specialist to research something.
 They go off, do their work, come back with a report, and then you continue the conversation with your main assistant.